 Wood floors can be made to last for centuries if cared for properly so before you think about covering them up because they look too battered and worn give this old post a read and let me know if it changes your mind a bit.

 In this post, I’ll walk you through two different options for refinishing your wood floors.
-The first is your standard sand and refinish that has been in practice for well over a hundred years, and the second is a relatively unknown but extremely valuable method my good friend Bob Yapp calls Passive Floor Refinishing.
+The first is your standard sand and refinish that has been in practice for well over a hundred years, and the second is a relatively unknown but extremely valuable sandless method my good friend Bob Yapp pioneered for floor refinishing.
 If you have an old house you definitely don’t want to miss this process because it can be a game changer!

 Wood floors only have so many sandings in them before you sand away too much for the floor to remain stable.
 A proper refinishing will likely remove around 1/16″ to 1/8″ of wood along with the finish depending on the condition of the floors and the skills of your refinisher.
-If you don’t have that much wood to spare then the only option you’re left with is Passive Floor Refinishing.
+If you don’t have that much wood to spare then the only option you’re left with is sandless floor refinishing.

 Standard Wood Floor Refinishing